Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/State of Process.md

 #### 2.Ready:

 * Here process is ready for execution, it is waiting for CPU to execute a program.
+* Whenever a process is created, it directly enters in the ready state.
+	* It waits for CPU to be assigned.

 #### 3. Running:

 * It means CPU executing a process, if one process is executing in CPU then that process status will be running state.
+* Mostly process pick from ready state by scheduling algorithm.

 #### 4. Waiting: